Convert your windows WSL2 into a usable operating system with GUI

 - Virtual Machine Platform

 After enabling the two features and rebooting the PC.
-Your now ready to use WSL.
+You are now ready to use WSL.

 Update WSL